bank2ynab/bank2ynab/README.md

 - add many more input formats from all the other YNAB-CSV-conversion projects.
 - maybe coming later: automatically download your bank statements? (uses external services; only available in some countries)
+- maybe coming later: automatically import the converted data into your YNAB app? (optional, default off)

 ## <a name="requirements"></a>Requirements